Previous: Modifying Menus, Up: Menu Keymaps [Contents][Index]

 anything else (meaning an ordinary menu item).

-selected is an expression; the checkbox or radio button is
+:selected selectedselected is an expression; the checkbox or radio button is

-selected whenever the expression’s value is non-nil
+selected whenever the expression’s value is non-nil.

-help is a string describing the menu item.
+:help helphelp is a string describing the menu item.

 Alternatively, a menu item can be a string.
 Then that string appears in the menu as unselectable text.
 A string consisting of dashes is displayed as a separator (see Menu Separators).